docker/docs/content/docker-hub/repos/create.md

 images.

-To push an image to Docker Hub, you must first name your local image using your Docker Hub username and the repository name that you created.
+To push an image to Docker Hub, you must first name your local image using your Docker ID and the repository name that you created.

 If you want to add multiple images to a repository, add a specific `:<tag>` to them, for example `docs/base:testing`.
 If it's not specified, the tag defaults to `latest`.